Access to a gun in the home is one of the most significant risk factors for youth suicide. It is also one of the most easily mitigated.

 - A study of individuals who attempted suicide and survived found that nine out of ten did not go on to die by suicide at a later date (Owens 2002).

 - An NVISS Study of firearm suicides among youth under 18 occurring found that 82% used a firearm belonging to a family member, usually a parent.
 When storage status was noted, about two-thirds of the firearms had been stored unlocked.
-Among the remaining cases in which the firearms had been locked the youth knew the combination or where the key was kept or broke into the cabinet (Harvard School of Public Health).
+Among the remaining cases in which the firearms had been locked the youth knew the combination, knew where the key was kept or broke into the cabinet (Harvard School of Public Health).

 - Every study that has examined the issue to date has found that within the U.S., access to firearms is associated with increased suicide risk (Harvard School of Public Health).